A Drying Cayenne Pepper

 MEET THE CHILES:

 Here you will find photos of Arizona grown peppers and chiles photographed by Stevenson Photography on Location.
-Click on the individual chili name to the right and you will see an image and some interesting and fun facts about that specific chile pepper.
-You can visit our News page for the latest news about chiles from around the globe.
+Click on the individual chili name to the right and you will see a photo and some fun & interesting facts about that specific chile.
+You can visit our News page for the latest news about chile peppers from around the world.
 And if your mouth and tongue aren't enough to judge the heat of chiles, then visit our Scoville Heat Scale page for a little insight and information.

 So, which is it?
 Chili, chile or chilli?

-The 3 primary spellings are chili, chile and chilli, all of which are recognized by a wide variety of dictionaries.
+The three primary spellings are chili, chile and chilli, all of which are recognized by a wide variety of dictionaries.

 Chilli was the original Romanization of the Náhuatl language word for the fruit and preferred British spelling according to the Oxford English Dictionary, although it also lists chile and chili as variants.
 This spelling is discouraged by some, since it would be pronounced differently in the Spanish language, into which it was first Romanized.